 Dielle has a special interest in healing the digestive tract and immune system, balancing hormones, reducing anxiety, and working with children.

-Comprehensive Testing Including comprehensive digestive stool analysis, saliva and urine hormone testing (cortisol, estrogen, progesterone, etc.), food sensitivity, candida, and numerous other metabolites and biomarkers; along with many of the same tests your medical doctor can order.
+Comprehensive Testing Including comprehensive digestive stool analysis, saliva and urine hormone testing (cortisol, estrogen, progesterone, etc.), food sensitivity, candida, SIBO testing, and numerous other metabolites and biomarkers; along with many of the same tests your medical doctor can order.

 Botanical Medicine Utilizing the pharmacological and energetic properties of plants.
 Treatments may include tinctures, capsules, teas, and external applications.